 And finally, you can check for lumps when you’re lying down.
 Breast tissue spreads along the wall of the chest when you’re lying down, which makes it easy to check for irregularities for lumps.
 Place a pillow under your shoulder and your corresponding arm behind the head.
 Take your head and move the pads of the finger alongside the breast, going in circular motions across the entire breast and the armpit area.
 As a good rule of thumb, change the pressure as you do so, using varying amounts of light, medium, and firm.
-Check the nipple for discharge and repeat with your other breast.
+Check for nipple discharge and repeat with your other breast.

 As a young woman or at any age, it’s good for Breast Cancer self-examinations to become part of your monthly wellness routine.
 It will help you get to know your body, so you can tell when something changes.
 It’s similar to how people check their skin regularly to see if there are changes in moles or freckles.
 Breast health is no different!

 What Does it Mean if a Breast Lump Hurts?

 According to the National Breast Cancer Foundation 3, breast pain refers to any discomfort, tenderness, or pain in the breast or underarm region.
 It may occur for several reasons and most likely, breast pain is not a sign of breast cancer.
 Certain medications can cause breast pain, and so can lumpy breast tissue.
 Fibrocystic breasts may be more painful during certain times of the month and contain lumps of fluid-filled cysts (rather than a mass of cells).
 Breast lumps can be caused by infections, non-cancerous growths, and injuries.

 When it comes to cancerous breast lumps 4, lumps are often hard and painless, though some might be painful.
 If you’ve found a hard lump in breast that hurts, it’s best to get it checked by a professional.
 If breast cancer is determined, there are alternative cancer therapies to consider, such as chelation therapy, amongst other options.
 Nothing is worse than feeling anxious or uncomfortable with something in your body and action alleviates the worries.

 Typically, How Big Are Breast Lumps?